-14 Employment protections. [§ 268B.09]
+18 Employment protections. [§ 268B.09]

 Subd.
 1. Retaliation prohibited.
 Prohibits retaliation for requesting or obtaining benefits or leave or for exercising any right granted under chapter 268B.
-Allows the commission to additionally require an employer to pay the employee harmed at least \$1,000 but no more than \$10,000 per violation, with consideration given to the size of the business and the gravity of the violation.
+Allows the commissioner to additionally require an employer to pay the employee harmed at least \$1,000 but no more than \$10,000 per violation, with consideration given to the size of the business and the gravity of the violation.

 Subd.
 2. Interference prohibited.
 Prohibits employer interference with an employee application for benefits or with an employee exercising any right under chapter 268B.
-Allows the commission to additionally require an employer to pay the employee harmed at least \$1,000 but no more than \$10,000 per violation, with consideration given to the size of the business and the gravity of the violation.
+Allows the commissioner to additionally require an employer to pay the employee harmed at least \$1,000 but no more than \$10,000 per violation, with consideration given to the size of the business and the gravity of the violation.

 Subd.
 3. Waiver of rights void.
-Voids any agreement to waive, or otherwise give up the right to benefits under chapter 268B.
+Voids any agreement to waive, or otherwise give up the right to benefits under chapter 268B, except for a voluntary settlement agreement or valid separation agreement.
+Clarifies waiver rights available.

 Subd.
 4. No assignment of benefits.
-Voids any assignment of benefits under chapter 268B.
+Voids any assignment, pledge, or encumbrance of benefits under chapter 268B, except as provided under section 268B.10, subdivision 7.

 Subd.
 5. Continued insurance.
-Requires employers to continue any insurance or health plan during an employee's leave under the program.
-Employees continue to be responsible to pay any employee share.
+Requires employers to continue any insurance or health plan during any leave that an employee is entitled to benefits or leave under the program.
+Employees continue to pay any employee share.
+Allows this provision to be waived for construction industry employees subject to a bona fide collective bargaining agreement that includes a multiemployer health plan.

 Subd.
-6. Employee right to reinstatement after leave.
+6. Employee right to reinstatement.
 Entitles an employee on leave to reinstatement following the leave in a position with equivalent seniority, status, benefits, pay, duties, responsibilities, and other terms and conditions.
+Clarifies that this section does not affect any provision under the Americans with Disabilities Act.
+Allows this subdivision and subdivision 7 to be waived for construction industry employees subject to a bona fide collective bargaining agreement with a construction trade union that includes a referral-to-work procedure.

 Subd.
-7. Limitations on reinstatement after leave.
+7. Limitations on an employee's right to reinstatement.
 An employee on leave is not entitled to better seniority, status, benefits, pay, duties, responsibilities, or other terms and conditions than if the employee had not taken leave.
 For example, if a continuously employed employee would have been laid off, the employee on leave is not entitled to reinstatement after leave.

 Subd.
 8. Remedies.
-Allows a person injured by a violation of the employment protections under this section to bring a private lawsuit seeking damages for lost wages or benefits, plus interest, an additional amount of liquidated damages, as well as equitable remedies (such as reinstatement or job promotion), plus attorney fees and costs.
-Allows the court to reduce the damages required under this subdivision for employers acting in good faith with reasonable grounds.
+Allows an employee injured by a violation of the employment protections under this section or an employee acting on behalf of themselves or a group of employees to bring a private lawsuit seeking damages available under the law, plus interest, an additional amount of liquidated damages, as well as injunctive and equitable remedies (such as reinstatement or job promotion).
+Also requires an award of attorney fees and costs, but allows the court to reduce the damages required for employers acting in good faith with reasonable grounds.